AsheIsAmazing/QudMods/Baetyl Plus/Readme.md

 Not intended to be balanced with the main game, I just think it's more fun this way.

-Thank helado for teaching me how to do the harmony patch!
+Thank Sol for teaching me how to do the harmony patch!